apache/predictionio/docs/manual/source/templates/similarproduct/dase.html.md

 ) extends Serializable { ... }
 ```

-PredictionIO passes the returned `TrainingData` object to *Data Preparator*.
+PredictionIO then passes the returned `TrainingData` object to *Data Preparator*.

-INFO: You could modify the DataSource to read more events (TODO: ADD LINK) other than the default **view**.
+You could modify the DataSource to [read other event types](/similarproduct/multi-events-multi-algos/) other than the default **view**.

 ### Data Preparator